Knull: Origin

-When one dragon-like symbiote arrived on medieval Earth to claim the planet as part of the Symbiote Hive, the young Thor arrived in aid of the Viking villagers and defeated the dragon, which the villagers called "Grendel", causing the connection between Knull and the symbiote hive mind to break.
-The symbiotes that were scattered over the universe, now free from Knull's control, began bonding to benevolent hosts and learning about the Light.
-The symbiotes rebelled against their god and trapped him inside an artificial planet formed of billions of symbiotes, which they called Klyntar—"cage" in their language.
+When Thor defeated the symbiote dragon Grendel, Knull lost control of his symbiotes.
+The symbiotes scattered over the universe, now free from Knull's control, began bonding to benevolent hosts and learning about the Light.
+The symbiotes rebelled against Knull and trapped him inside an artificial planet formed from billions of symbiotes, which they called Klyntar—"cage" in their language.